sinnerschrader/sinnerschrader-career/data/jobs/en/intermediate-strategist-swipe-zur.md

     contact: victoria
 ---

 SinnerSchrader Swipe is a studio focusing on digital product management, user interface design and software engineering, based in Hamburg, Berlin and Zurich.
 We develop Maximum Loveable Products - radically user-centric services with a focus on mobile touchpoints.
-Our core competencies are experience design, strategy and mobile engineering for iOS, Android and React Native.
+Our core competencies are experience design, strategy and mobile engineering for iOS and Android.
 Our portfolio includes companies from the mobility, automotive, lifestyle and telecommunications sectors.
 Well-known customers include Audi, Motel One, VW and Telefónica.

 For our Zurich location we are looking for a **Strategist (f/m/d/-)**.